503-991-2494

 At Oak Valley Counseling, our team of experienced therapists is dedicated to helping you on your journey toward mental wellness.
 With a focus on client-centered care and specialized expertise, we provide a safe and empathetic space to help you navigate life's challenges.

-Owner/Mental Health Therapist
+Clinical Executive/Mental Health Therapist

 Hi`ilei Battistini, LPC, CCSOT, CADC-R